A new partnership with the Gila River Indian Community is creating a boon for economic development in the Valley

 The new, jointly controlled entity, known as Gila River Water Storage (GRWS), is one piece of a precisely crafted strategy to use SRP’s unique position as a power, water and telecom provider to help position Greater Phoenix as the premier destination in the Southwest for business investment.

 “The dependable and renewable water supply provided by SRP is what made Phoenix’s massive growth in the 20th century possible,” said SRP’s Christa McJunkin, Principal Water Planning Analyst in Water Strategy.
 “The renewable water supplies available through GRWS will serve the same role for the undeveloped areas of SRP’s power service area.”
+If you would like to purchase some quality water then you should check out Custom Water.

 Water becomes power